Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Gas scaling relations

 \subsection{Neutral atomic gas mass}

 Since almost all galaxies in our sample have constraints on their neutral atomic gas mass from archival HI~21\,cm data, we can compare the mass scaling of the neutral atomic gas fraction $\fmhi=M_\mathrm{HI}/M_*$ to that of the molecular gas fraction $\fmol$.
-Fig.~\ref{fig:mstar_fmhi} shows $\fmhi$ plotted vs stellar mass with a power-law fit from Bayesian linear regression and binned medians from survival analysis analogous to the $\fmol$ plots above.
-We find that, contrary to $\fmol$, $\fmhi$ is anti-correlated with stellar mass, and that a single power-law is a good fit to our sample (see Table~\ref{tab:fit_params}).
+Figure~\ref{fig:mstar_fmhi} shows $\fmhi$ plotted against stellar mass with a power-law fit from Bayesian linear regression and binned medians from survival analysis analogous to the $\fmol$ plots above.
+We find that, contrary to $\fmol$, $\fmhi$ is anticorrelated with stellar mass, and that a single power-law is a good fit to our sample (see Table~\ref{tab:fit_params}).